jacobshea2k/Email_Sender/README.md

-# This program allows you to send an email through an already active gmail account.
+# This program allows you to send an email with an image through an already active gmail account.